UK Top 40 (TV series): UK Top 40: CBBC Viewers Vote (New Year 2004)

 This special hosted by Konnie Huq and Andrew Hayden-Smith (who was guest presenting for this special), Adrian was unavailable due to other commitments.
 This show is when the CBBC viewers get to vote for their favourite songs of that year.
 It also contained guests and competitions.
 This year it aired on New Year's Day at 2:45pm on BBC One.

 Series 3 (2004–2005)

 The final series was 1 hour again and featured competitions but no celebrity guests.
 It mainly counted down the top 40.

 Time Slot

 The original time slot was Sundays at 6:00pm for one hour, but in series two a new CBBC show called The Agents was put in that timeslot from 6:00pm–6:30pm so CBBC found as the current time slot was so successful they would reduce the show to 30 minutes and at the new time of 6:30pm.
+Popular artist Central Cee, is one of the most recent people to get number 1.